-During the Year a winding-up order was made by the High Court against Jet Speed Asia Pacific Limited ("Jet Speed") at the hearing of the Petition on 27 April 2022 pursuant to the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Chapter 32 of the Laws of Hong Kong) and the Official Receiver of Hong Kong has been appointed as the provisional liquidator of Jet Speed.
+During the year end 31 December 2022, a winding-up order was made by the High Court against Jet Speed Asia Pacific Limited ("Jet Speed") at the hearing of the Petition on 27 April 2022 pursuant to the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Chapter 32 of the Laws of Hong Kong) and liquidators have been appointed for Jet Speed.
 As a result of the liquidation and appointment of liquidators, the Group lost control over Jet Speed and it ceased to be subsidiary of the Company with effect from 27 April 2022.
-A gain on deconsolidation of the subsidiary of approximately HK\$10,902,000 was recognised in the consolidated profit or loss for the Year.
+A gain on deconsolidation of the subsidiary of approximately HK\$10.9 million was recognised in the consolidated profit or loss for the year end 31 December 2022.